 From the comforts of this time machine, we head to the souk to purchase some of the famous local cumin and saffron.
 Salesman tempt us at every turn with everything from cotton shirts to scarab beetle trinkets but we push on through to the spice market and fall under the spell of one of the sellers there who takes us energetically through his mounds of herbs, teas and spices, making us smell snapped cinnamon, rub rose buds between our palms and taste the local desert-baked peanuts.
 No one asked about the pile of 'viagra', which looks a bit like the dried porcini mushrooms which Jamie Oliver puts in a risotto, but we leave with bulging bags of herbs, spice rubs and snacks.

 We start at peaceful Philae, an island of temples with towering gates carved with falcon-headed god Horus and dark cloisters topped with statues of Hathour, the cow goddess.
 Later we motor to Kom Ombo, a temple dedicated to the crocodile god Sobek.
-It was discovered with its cellars stuffed with the mummified remains of this revered and feared reptile and you can now view these swaddled beasts in the adjacent museum.
+It was discovered with its cellars stuffed with the mummified remains of this revered and feared reptile and you can now view the swaddled beasts in its adjacent museum.

-The Nile is lined a fertile strip of green fields where farmers and their children are seen tending to their buffalo but beyond is desert.
+The Nile is lined with a fertile strip of green fields where farmers and their children are seen tending to their buffalo but beyond is desert.
 I stay up as we pass through a lock at around midnight and then retire to my four-poster bed, lying in the dark and watching the neon lights of unknown towns sweep by.

-As time goes on the gods and their triumphs and tragedies become as real as the kings and queens and the line between the fantastical reality and legend becomes blurred.
+As time goes on, the gods and their triumphs and tragedies become as real as the kings and queens and the line between the fantastical reality and legend becomes blurred.
 Sky goddess Nut, always hugging the earth in a yoga-style pose, seems as plausible as Queen Hapshepsut and her vast funerary temple.
 Lined with almost perfect statues in her image, it looks like a luxury hotel rising out of the Valley of the Queens and its paintings of Red Sea fish and Sub Saharan creatures are still incredibly vivid with colour some 3,500 years later.

 No photos are allowed in the deep tombs carved into the Valley of the Kings.
 The corridors that lead to the burial chambers are painted with stories in vivid blue, ochre, green and red.
 It’s still Tutankhamun’s resting place which gives everyone the biggest shivers, not because of its beauty – it was never finished because he died so suddenly - it’s imagining being Howard Carter, mere days from the end of his fruitless five year search, when a small boy and the son of a grave robber runs to tells him he’s found some steps…

 In the colossal temple complex of Karnak it’s not the towering statues of Ramses II, the cathedral-like columns, or the vast manmade lake which impresses on me most, but the desecrated faces of Hapshepsut.
-I’ve come to admire this queen who dressed as a king to prove she had just as much right as a man to rule Egypt.
+I’ve come to admire this queen, who dressed as a king and had to prove she had just as much right as a man to rule Egypt.
 Her stepson was clearly threatened by her because he tried to erase her from history.

 Perhaps it would have been just another temple if it was day, but at night the lights animate the statues, throw dramatic shadows on the hundreds of columns and imbue the whole scene with even more mysticism, despite the fact that modern city sounds penetrate the walls.
-The layers of history are tangible - ancient Greek graffiti layered over Egytian reliefs and a modern-day mosque adorned with fairylights at the centre of the temple.
+The layers of history are tangible - ancient Greek graffiti slathered over Egytian reliefs and a modern-day mosque adorned with fairylights at the centre of the temple.